armankazmi/Genre-Specific-News-Text-Generation-using-Markov-Chainis/README.md

 # News-Text-Generation-using-Markov-Chains

-**This project is about experimenting with Markov Chains to gener- ate News text having a writing style similiar to that of Fiction or Non-Fiction texts .**
+**This project is about experimenting with Markov Chains to generate News text having a writing style similiar to that of Fiction or Non-Fiction texts .**

 For more detail kindly follow report.pdf